Is Oat Milk Healthy? Here’s a Dietitian’s Verdict

 Sugar Content

-Another thing to be aware of is the sugar content.
+Let’s talk about the sugar content in oat milk.
+Unfortunately it’s another thing to be aware of in these plant-based varieties.
 Oatly’s original has seven grams of naturally occurring sugar from the oats.
+Oats contain natural sugars that ultimately break down as glucose.
 The other varieties of Oatly and other brands like Elmhurst and Pacific Foods have added sugar, with Pacific Foods packing in a whopping 19 grams of sugar.
+The flavored oat milks in particular have added sugars, so pay attention to the nutrition label when considering your purchase.

 Oat Milk Nutrition - The Wellnest by HUM Nutrition